MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

 8. Under Geo-mapping, select a region/continent where the resource is located.
 For example, **Europe.**

-9. Under the Country/Region drop-down that appears, select the country that will apply to this endpoint.
+9. Under the Country/Region drop-down that appears, select the country that applies to this endpoint.
 For example, **Germany**.

 10. Keep **Add as disabled** unchecked.